cerbos/remix-clerk-cerbos/README.md

 Create a free account at https://clerk.dev and create a new **application** for `development`.

-If you have any trouble you can check out [Clerk](https://clerk.dev)'s documentation for [setting up you application.](https://clerk.dev/docs/authentication/set-up-your-application)
+If you have any trouble you can check out [Clerk](https://clerk.dev)'s documentation for [setting up your application.](https://clerk.dev/docs/authentication/set-up-your-application)

 ### 3. Add your ENV variables to an `env.local` at the root of the project